3d-it/auto-annotated-portfolio/content/pages/blog/post-two.md

     showFeaturedImage: true
     showReadMoreLink: true
 ---
-In today’s digital world, owning a website is essential for building a brand, starting a blog, or running an online business.
+Owning a website is essential for building a brand, starting a blog, or running an online business.
 The very first step in creating your online presence is purchasing a domain name.
 But how do you buy a domain, and what should you consider before making this important decision?
 Whether you're new to the world of websites or looking to enhance your online brand, this guide will take you through the process of purchasing a domain name with ease.

 ### What is a Domain Name?